 Turmeric is a spice used in many curry dishes, and it’s a powerful anti-inflammatory agent.
 In Japan, research showed that turmeric reduces inflammatory markers like interleukin (IL)-6.
 This inflammatory cytokine is involved in rheumatoid arthritis.
 Turmeric can be used as a spice for cooking, and it also comes in supplement form.
 A commonly recommended dose is 1,000 mg per day.

 Glucosamine is a component of cartilage.
 Studies have been mixed about the benefits of glucosamine supplements for treating arthritis.
 The most natural way to consume glucosamine is by preparing a bone broth.
 Liquid supplements are easier for the body to absorb than a powder.

-Don’t Forget to Avoid These
+Don’t Forget to Avoid These Things

-- Sugar – This includes table sugar and sweetened foods, drinks, candy, or desserts.
-Anything on the label that says fructose, glucose, sugar, dextrose, sweetener, malt, syrup, or fruit juice are things to avoid.
+- Sugar: This includes table sugar and sweetened foods, drinks, candy or desserts; anything on the label that says fructose, glucose, sugar, dextrose, sweetener, malt, syrup or fruit juice are things to avoid

-- Grains – Gluten, flour products, and wheat products may lead to worsening arthritis.
+- Grains: Gluten, flour products and wheat products may lead to worsening arthritis

 Even though osteoarthritis is associated with physical signs and symptoms, a metabolic component is certainly part of the picture.
 If you follow the guidelines in this article, combined with keeping your weight down, you might find yourself with a lot less pain and more mobility.